 What pain do you want in your life?
 What are you willing to struggle for?

-Everybody wants to have an amazing job and financial independence—but not everyone wants to suffer through 60-hour work weeks, long commutes, obnoxious paperwork, to navigate arbitrary corporate hierarchies and the blasé confines of an infinite cubicle hell.
-People want to be rich without the risk, without the sacrifice, without the delayed gratification necessary to accumulate wealth.
+Everybody wants to have an amazing job and financial independence—but not everyone wants to suffer through 60-hour work weeks, long commutes, and obnoxious paperwork, to navigate arbitrary corporate hierarchies and the blasé confines of an infinite cubicle hell.
+People want to be rich without the risk, without the sacrifice, without the delayed gratification necessary to accumulate wealth.1

-Because happiness requires struggle.
+Happiness requires struggle.
 The positive is the side effect of handling the negative.
-You can only avoid negative experiences for so long before they come roaring back to life.
+You can only avoid negative experiences for so long before they come roaring back to life.2

 People want an amazing physique.
-But you don’t end up with one unless you legitimately appreciate the pain and physical stress that comes with living inside a gym for hour upon hour, unless you love calculating and calibrating the food you eat, planning your life out in tiny plate-sized portions.
+But you don’t end up with one unless you legitimately appreciate the pain and physical stress that comes with living inside a gym for hour upon hour,3 unless you love calculating and calibrating the food you eat, planning your life out in tiny plate-sized portions.4

 People want to start their own business or become financially independent.
-But you don’t end up a successful entrepreneur unless you find a way to appreciate the risk, the uncertainty, the repeated failures, and working insane hours on something you have no idea whether will be successful or not.
+But you don’t end up a successful entrepreneur unless you find a way to appreciate the risk, the uncertainty, the repeated failures, and work insane hours on something you have no idea whether or not it will be successful.

 People want a partner, a spouse.
 But you don’t end up attracting someone amazing without appreciating the emotional turbulence that comes with weathering rejections, building the sexual tension that never gets released, and staring blankly at a phone that never rings.
 It’s part of the game of love.
 You can’t win if you don’t play.